firasAltayeb/mini-flutter-projects/README.md

 ## Personal Keep

-Is a simple expense tracker.
-Users can add items to the track, which will be reflected in the top section chart.
-This project supports both orientation (landscape & portrait) and platform-appropriate widgets (FloatingActionButton for Android).
+An expense tracker app that lets users add purchases, set budgets, and view spending from the past week.
+Supports both landscape and portrait modes and uses platform-specific widgets like FloatingActionButton on Android.

 <table>
   <tr>